The Renault Arkana has received a $1000 price increase across the range for 2023, though it’s otherwise unchanged.

 - Leather and suede seat trim

-- Heated, ventilated, electrically-adjustable front seats
+- Heated, ventilated, power-adjustable front seats

 The range-topping Arkana R.S.
 Line gets:

-- Heated, perforated leather steering wheel
+- Heated, perforated leather-wrapped steering wheel

 - Frameless auto-dimming interior mirror

 - Red interior stitching

 - Unique R.S.
 Line exterior

 The following options are available:

 - Contrast black roof with gloss black exterior mirrors (Intens, R.S.
 Line)